ZXXYy/Solana_Failed_Tx/README.md

     ```

 ## Data Collection & Preprocessing
-The code is under `src/crawl` directory.
+The code is under `src/crawler` directory.
 1. Config your JSON RPC API in `.env`
+2. Due to the large data volume of Solana transaction data, we sampled one-year transaction data from 2023-08-01 to 2024-0731 and stored it in `data/sampled_dates.csv` and `data/sampled_dates_with_block_id.csv`.
+    - Run `src/crawler/getSampleDays.py` to get the sampled dates and block ids.
+The results may differ from the sampled dates we provided due to randomness.
-2. Get transactions from the RPC node, process, and store the data into mongodb.
+3. Get transactions from the RPC node, process, and store the data into mongodb.
     The `DEBUG` variable in `.env` can be set to `True` to test the code and crawl only 50 blocks.
-Otherwise, the code will crawl transactions from block 252,345,000 to 255,643,000, which takes 60+ hours depending on your RPC rate limit.
+Otherwise, the code will crawl transactions from block range in `data/sampled_dates_with_block_id.csv`, which takes 7+ days depending on your RPC rate limit.
     ```
-    Python src/crwal/getBlocks.py
+    Python src/crwaler/getBlocks.py
     ```
 We provide a sample of 10,000 transactions in the `data/sample_transactions.json`.
 Before proceeding with the following steps, write this data to MongoDB.
 ```